winni2k/cDNA_primer/README.md

 Latest version of *pbtranscript-tofu* contains the following extensions:

 * Support for identifying full-length transcripts that does not have polyA tail (ex: RT-PCR transcripts)
+* Support for collapsing redundant transcripts based on alignment SAM file
 * Faster I/O for base QV reading in clustering, resulting in overall speedup
 * Minor changes to better support SMRTAnalysis 2.2 framework